Living in the UAE

 Geography

 The United Arab Emirates (UAE) is located in the Middle East, in the southeastern part of the Arabian Peninsula.
-Qatar and Saudi Arabia are to the west, Saudi Arabia and Oman to the south, Oman to the east, and the Arabian Gulf to the north.
-The UAE has an area of approximately 83,600 square kilometers, comparable to the state of Maine in the U.S.A.
+It shares land borders with Saudi Arabia to the west and south, and Oman to the southeast and northeast.
+The UAE is bordered by the Arabian Gulf to the north.
+It covers an area of approximately 83,600 square kilometers.

 As the name suggests, the United Arab Emirates is a confederation of sheikhdoms: seven to be exact.
 The seven emirates are: Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Fujairah, Umm Al Quwain, and Ajman.
 Abu Dhabi is by far the largest making up over 80% of the country.
 Dubai is the second largest and regarded as the business center.
 The UAE was established on December 2, 1971 following Great Britain's withdrawal from the Arabian Gulf's coastal region.